In preparation for the UROP

 - However, it would be unreasonable to expect a supervisor to agree to a significant break at short notice.
 You are advised to map out your plans before agreeing to dates.

-Hours of Attendance (on the project; actual physical presence)
+Hours of attendance (on the project; actual physical presence)

 - A UROP is best pursued by being physically present alongside the researchers in you discipline.
 However, space constraints in the host department may mean that you need to work remotely for part of the UROP.
 This should be kept to a minimum, and preferably be on site (using library facilities for example) although this does not rule out you working from "home" if that makes more sense.
+The recent pandemic allowed for more understanding on the part of academic and research staff as to how best remote contact/supervision can work to the benefit of a UROP.

 See also the next TAB on supervision.